Ramandeep146/FamBudgetly/README.md

 	All users can change their personal information like name, password, email etc.

 4. Ability to add, alter or remove Regular Users:
-	Implemented user management system to manage (add, delete, or edit) users.
+	Implemented user management system to manage (add, delete, or edit) regular users accounts.
 This privilege is only available to Super Users.

 5. Start of Month:
 	Every month, the Super User must start the month.
 If not started, no user can add their spendings in the system until the budget for the month is not started.